Be Aware of Check Fraud Scams! Learn How to Protect Yourself.

 They locate you because you advertised something for sale online.
 They send you a check for more than the advertised amount and ask that you send the difference by wire transfer.
 Or, you applied for a job online through a job search site.
 This person claims they want to pay you to do work at home or to be a secret shopper.
 Another example, they want to give you an “advance” on a sweepstakes you’ve supposedly won, or pay the first installment on the millions that you’ll receive for agreeing to have money in a foreign country transferred to your account for safekeeping.

 BEWARE!
 Whatever the pitch, the person may sound quite believable.
-They’re just hoping you
+They’re just hoping you take the bait!

 Don’t get left holding the bag!